What are the main email marketing trends for 2025?

 Accessibility

-Your clientele is diverse – and your newsletter should reflect that.
-So, make sure to design emails in a way that all recipients feel addressed and can access the content.
+Your clientele is diverse, and your newsletter should reflect that.
+In 2025, it will be even more important to design your emails in a way that makes all recipients feel addressed and able to access the content.
 This includes people with visual impairments.
-Therefore, don’t get too creative with the colour selection, and ensure strong contrasts.
+Therefore, don’t get too creative with the colour selection, and ensure you include strong contrasts.
 This helps both people with visual impairments and those who are colour blind.
 Enough white space, i.e., blank spaces, visually structures the text and makes it even easier to read.

-Also, assume that people with no eyesight at all are among the recipients of your newsletters.
-Blind people often use a screenreader.
+Also, assume that people who can’t see at all will be receiving your newsletters.
+Blind people often use a screen reader.
 This software captures the content on the screen and then reads it aloud.
 So, for your newsletter content to be expressed, it must also be perceived as text.
 That’s why you shouldn’t exclusively place content in graphics.
 For HTML newsletters, use additional alt texts that put the image content into words.

 For newsletters, you can follow the same tips that apply to accessible websites: